May Ranch Avoided Grassland Conversion Project

 Grasslands store over one-third of Earth’s carbon, making it crucial to halt their demolition.
 Half of the grassland carbon reservoirs in the United States have already been destroyed due to agricultural and commercial development, and continue to decrease by over 1 million acres per year.
 This impact can be devastating as it is estimated an acre of grassland can store as much as 200 tonnes of carbon.
 Therefore, when these areas are disturbed, 50%-70% of carbon kept in the soil is released as CO₂ into the atmosphere.

-By ensuring the protection of grasslands, projects similar to this one keep carbon in the biomass where it belongs and provides a naturally sustainable solution against climate change.
+By ensuring the protection of grasslands, projects like this keep carbon in the soil and vegetation where it belongs and provides a naturally sustainable solution against climate change.

 This project exemplifies how conservation can work hand in hand with production agriculture, supporting livelihoods, important cultural resources, and a variety of wildlife.